Master Class: Romance Your Brand

 Master Class: Getting the Most Out of Scrivener

 Depending on which day of the week you ask her, Virginia/Ginger is a cookbook author, writer, editor, publisher, or web designer and developer.
 She is Chicago-North’s webmaster.
 She prefers to refer to herself as a “creative geek” rather than “scatterbrained.”
 She has mostly retired from these various jobs to write romance novels under the nom de plume Ginger Rand.
 She has a BA in journalism and worked at the Chicago Sun-Times for 17 years before launching her assorted freelance careers.
-She lives in the Chicago area with two dogs of undetermined lineage.
+She lives in the Chicago area with two dogs and two cats.

 Ginger uses Scrivener for everything from outlining and writing her in-progress romance novels to creating a recipe book for her children, and knows the popular writing program inside and out.
 She has discovered that playing with all of Scrivener’s many features is a good way to put off actually writing, but does not recommend that course of action.